The Gentle Breath Meditation – as taught by Serge Benhayon

 Don’t worry too much about your posture just be in a position that is comfortable for you using this description as a guide.

 It is unnecessary to be sitting in an awkward cross-legged or lotus positions for your meditation to be effective.

 Once comfortable close your eyes with the intention of connecting to yourself.

 (Most people close their eyes to shut out the world, distract or numb themselves, which is not the purpose of meditation).

-Mechanically and intentionally begin by breathing in gently, focusing only on the in-breath.
+Mechanically and intentionally begin by breathing in gently through your nose, focusing only on the in-breath.

 Breathe in your normal rhythm, the breath does not need to be slow or long and definitely not soft but gentle.